ChurroC/next-server-theme/packages/next-server-theme/README.md

 This package was specifically to allow nextjs app dir (pages dir in the near future) user's to have the best theming possible.
 This allow us high compatibility and a seamless theming configuration with next.
 Especially since we rely on next's cookie features to allow us to know the user's theme choice on the server and have no rehydration problems.
 You also need to make sure have rendering using SSR and not anything since we need to parse cookies for every user.

 We have also tested all the pages to make sure the newest release always works.
-We also have compared our package against competitiros.
+We also have compared our package against competitors.
 Namely next-themes for which you can run your own tests to check but we beat theme in every web vital.

 Our package also insures typesafety.
 It might be a bit complicated using a cli but other libraries espeically prisma have done similar implimentation.
 It also only opt-in and you can see more details below.

+One reason users might be hesitant to use us is because they have to opt into dynamic rendering and can't use SSG or staticically render all their pages.
+But we do have a prop option of staticRender that works similar to next-themes and allows you to have those pages renderable through SSG.

 # Why